-Flying to Hong Kong, South Korea, Taiwan, and the United Arab Emirates (UAE)?
-You must now present a valid negative PCR certificate before boarding an aircraft, the Manila International Airport Authority (MIAA) said in new advisories.
+Flying from the Philippines amid the pandemic?
+You must now present a valid negative PCR certificate before boarding an aircraft bound for select Asian destinations, the Manila International Airport Authority (MIAA) announced in new advisories.

-For a Filipino passenger to qualify for a flight to any of these Asian destinations, one must first have a PCR certificate that shows he or she is negative of COVID-19.
+For a Filipino passenger to qualify for a flight to Abu Dhabi, China, Dubai, Hong Kong, Japan, Qatar, South Korea, and Taiwan, one must first have a PCR certificate that shows he or she is negative of COVID-19.
 “All affected passengers are strongly advised to get in touch with their respective air carriers to get the details on the implementation of the new regulation,” one of the advisories added.

 Featured image credit: Lei Jiang | Unsplash